hypolas/docker-proxy/examples/docker-cli/README.md

 # Example: Use docker-proxy with a remote Docker CLI

-This example assumes you already launched `docker-proxy` (for example with the Compose stack or in another host) and it listens on `tcp://proxy-host:2375`.
+This example assumes you already launched `docker-proxy` (for example with the Compose stack or in another host) and it listens on `tcp://proxy-host:2375` and/or exposes a Unix socket.

 ## One-off commands